toddbranch/ECE383/labs/lab1/index.md

 ## A Functionality

 - (5 pts) Create a moving "AF" logo on the screen.
+This will give you a jump-start on Lab 2!

 ## Programming the Atlys